-Combat Studies Institute Press publications cover a variety of military history topics.
-The views expressed in this Army University Press publication are those of the author(s) and not necessarily those of the Department of the Army or the Department of Defense.
-A full list of Army University Press publications is available at http://www.armyupress.army.mil/Books/.
+Combat Studies Institute Press publications cover a wide variety of military history topics.
+The views expressed in this CSI Press publication are those of the author(s) and not necessarily those of the Department of the Army or the Department of Defense.
+A full list of CSI Press publications available for downloading can be found at: http://usacac.army.mil/CAC2/CSI/index.asp.

-The seal of the Army University Press authenticates this document as an official publication of the Army University Press.
-It is prohibited to use the Army University Press' official seal on any republication without the express written permission of the Director of the Army University Press.
+The seal of the Combat Studies Institute authenticates this document as an official publication of the CSI.
+It is prohibited to use CSI's official seal on any republication without the express written permission of the Director of CSI.